 - personal care products such as cosmetics, shampoos, sunscreens, lip balm, toothpaste, and antiperspirants.

-- controlled substances contained in schedule I of the uniform controlled substances act.
+- controlled substances contained in schedule I of the uniform controlled substances act (illegal drugs and cannabis).

 - pet pesticide products.

 Second Substitute House Bill 1161 (2SHB 1161) modified chapter 69.48 RCW.
 The department filed a CR102 with the Office of the Code Reviser on July 18, 2023, under WSR 23-15-102 (PDF) to notify the public of proposed new rules that will amend administrative regulations to ensure consistent operation and oversight of a statewide Safe Medication Return system that includes multiple programs.